 The duration and extent of the impact from the COVID-19 pandemic or any future epidemic or pandemic depends on future developments that cannot be accurately predicted at this time, such as the severity and transmission rate of the virus, the extent and effectiveness of containment actions, the effects of measures enacted by policy makers and central banks around the globe, and the impact of these and other factors on the Company's employees, customers, channel partners and suppliers.
-If we are not able to respond to and manage the impact of such events effectively, our business will be affected.
+If we are not able to respond to and manage the impact of such events effectively, our business will be affected

-c.
 The Company has incurred significant losses and negative cash flows from operations and incurred losses of \$10,982 and \$5,251 for the years ended December 31, 2022 and 2021, respectively.
 During the years ended December 31, 2022 and 2021, the Company had negative cash flows from operations of \$7,768 and \$2,726, respectively.
 As of December 31, 2022, the Company's accumulated deficit was \$33,402.
 The Company has funded its operations to date through equity financing and has cash on hand (including short term deposits and restricted cash) of \$6,016 and long-term deposits and restricted cash of \$2,375 as of December 31, 2022.
 The Company monitors its cash flow projections on a current basis and takes active measures to obtain the funding it requires to continue its operations.
 However, these cash flow projections are subject to various uncertainties concerning their fulfilment such as the ability to increase revenues by attracting and expanding its customer base or reducing cost structure.
-If the Company will not succeed in generating sufficient cash flow or completing additional financing, then it will need to execute a cost reduction plan that has been prepared.
+If the Company is not successful in generating sufficient cash flow or completing additional financing, including debt refinancing which shall release restricted cash, then it will need to execute a cost reduction plan that has been prepared.
 The Company's transition to profitable operations is dependent on generating a level of revenue adequate to support its cost structure.
-The Company will be able to generate the revenue necessary to support its cost structure or that it will be successful in obtaining the level of financing necessary for its operations.
-Management has evaluated the significance of these conditions and the time in which it has to accomplish them and has determined that the Company has sufficient resources to meet its operating obligations for at least one year from the issuance date of these consolidated financial statements.
+The Company expects to fund operations using cash on hand, through operational cash flows and raising additional proceeds.
+There are no assurances, however, that the Company will be able to generate the revenue necessary to support its cost structure or that it will be successful in obtaining the level of financing necessary for its operations.
+Management has evaluated the significance of these conditions and has determined that the Company does not have sufficient resources to meet its operating obligations for at least one year from the issuance date of these consolidated financial statements.
+These conditions raise substantial doubt as to the Company's ability to continue as a going concern.
+These consolidated financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.